joesobo/PoleskiPortfolio/src/notes/3. Resources/Obsidian/Poleski Garden Organization Method.md

 - Custom scripting for tables and auto filling
 - An input box for faster note taking

-These group of notes are ever changing, and are likely to undergo another large refactor before im truely (if ever) done.
+These group of notes are ever changing, and are likely to undergo another large refactor before im truly (if ever) done.

 <br>